mmuller88/mmblog/content/resume/index.md

 # Summary
 office@martinmueller.dev

 Passionate Full Stack Developer.
 I like to have a broad collection of skills.
-From developing the backend and frontend applications written in Java, JavaScript or any other language, until developing a cost optimised cloud infrastructure solution.
-Enthusiastic agile player with strong communication skills.
-Looking for taking new challenges and learning new technologies.
+From developing the backend and frontend applications written in Java, JavaScript, or any other language, to developing a cost-optimized cloud infrastructure solution.
+An enthusiastic agile player with strong communication skills.
+Looking for taking on new challenges and learning new technologies.

 “What I don’t know, I will learn”